-We will not discriminate against, harass or victimise a student, or prospective student, because of their:
+We will not discriminate against, harass or victimise a pupil, or prospective pupil, because of their:

 - Sex.

 - Race.

 - Disability, which includes mental health, encompassing prejudiced assumptions, attitudes or behaviours related to mental health.

-- · Religion or belief.
+- Religion or belief.

 - Sexual orientation.

 - Gender reassignment.

 - Pregnancy or maternity.

-We will not discriminate against a student, or prospective student, because of a characteristic related to a person, such as a parent, with whom the student or prospective student is associated.
+We will not discriminate against a pupil, or prospective pupil, because of a characteristic related to a person, such as a parent, with whom the pupil or prospective pupil is associated.

-We will not discriminate against a student, or prospective student, because of a characteristic which they are believed to have, even if the belief is mistaken.
+We will not discriminate against a pupil, or prospective pupil, because of a characteristic which they are believed to have, even if the belief is mistaken.